 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
 (Ephesians 4:29)

 So basically, we should always strive to speak words that are uplifting and beneficial to others; not words that tear down, degrade, or corrupt.

 However, this is not such an easy thing to do.
 Our ability to control what we say is pretty much summed up in chapter 3 of the New Testament book of James.

 “But no man can tame the tongue.
 It is a restless evil, full of deadly poison.
 With the tongue we praise our Lord and Father, and with it we curse men, who have been made in God’s likeness.
 Out of the same mouth come praise and cursing.
 My brothers, this should not be.”

 So, what’s a person to do?
 How can we control our tongues and keep ourselves from saying something we’ll regret later?
 That is something that is weighing heavy on my mind.
 I am trying to figure that one out.

 Perhaps the next time I am about to say something in anger that I know could be considered rude, or just plain taken the wrong way, I need to stop myself, ask God for the right words and then say it in a way that would be kinder and more acceptable.
-If this is not possible, then I should follow the advice my mother always told me…
+If this is not possible, then I should follow the advice i was told many years ago…

 And that advice is,